slowback1/retroachievements_random_game_getter/docs/Kanban Board.md

 ## To Do

 - [ ] Improve performance of getting the random game (it currently makes a fetch call for each checkbox checked)
+- [ ] Add a filter for just multiplayer games
+- [ ] Add a filter for just "official" games (ie: no homebrews/hacks)
+- [ ] Make the app responsive

 ## Doing